squall09s/TapiocaTabBar/README.md

 - Works with full-screen ZStack layout
 - Easy integration and theming
 - Customizable color and style (`flow` and `anchor` modes)
+- Dynamic updates to tab titles and icons using `ObservableObject`
+- MVVM integration with external `TapiocaTabBarViewModel`

 ---